-Skills for Work and Living – Expressive Art is offered in a safe setting at six of our College centres with our creative partners.
+Skills for Work and Living – Expressive Art is offered in a safe setting at five of our college centres with our creative partners.

 Throughout the programme we will support you with your maths and English learning and help you achieve accreditation if you need it.
 You will also have the opportunity to complete an employability qualification at your level.

-We will develop your core skills in: Communication Problem Solving Independence and Mobility Work Skills Managing Change Personal and Social
+We will develop your core skills in: Communication Problem Solving, Independence and Mobility, Work Skills, Managing Change, Personal and social development

-As well as the teaching team delivering your course, we will provide you with any specialist therapy and nursing support you may need.
+As well as the teaching team delivering your programme, we will provide you with any specialist therapy and nursing support you may need.